 Modern visitor management software is a more viable solution in the long run: it is consistently upgraded and can be updated with whatever features, applications or customisations you need, giving your organisation the ability to adapt to changing trends and new technology.

-The intangible ROI of visitor management software
+The intangible ROI of Visitor Management Software

 The intangible ROI relates directly to the core of your business; the people.
 They are key to driving the success of the business.
-Therefore, it’s incredibly important to consider ROI towards employee well-being, engagement and happiness, as well as customer retention and loyalty.
+Therefore, it’s incredibly important to consider ROI toward employee well-being, engagement and happiness, as well as customer retention and loyalty.
 As noted by CTO S. Rajurkar, companies who tend to value these intangible benefits during technology decisions/investments do well in the long term.

 Here are things to consider as intangible ROI:

 1. Higher job satisfaction & lower staff turnover rate